phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000/armv7a9-zynq7000-zturn.md

 ### Loading plo from SD card

-- Firstly, you should copy the disk image `phoenix.disk` from the `_boot/armv7a9-zynq7000-zturn` directory to the SD card and rename it to `BOOT.bin`, make sure that this file is in binary format, otherwise you won't be able to load plo (Phoenix-RTOS Loader) from SD card to RAM.
+- Copy the disk image `phoenix.disk` from the `_boot/armv7a9-zynq7000-zturn` directory to the SD card and rename it to `BOOT.bin`, make sure that this file is in binary format, otherwise you won't be able to load plo (Phoenix-RTOS Loader) from SD card to RAM.